"The five grains are used to nourish, the five fruits to assist, the five animals to fortify, the five vegetables to fulfill."

 A systematic review of quality research on the impact of whole, fresh fruit consumption on energy intake and body fat levels published in 2019 concluded that evidence from higher quality randomized controlled trials suggests that increasing whole, fresh fruit consumption promotes either weight maintenance or modest weight loss over periods of 3–24 weeks.18 This review also found that single-meal trials suggest that consuming whole, fresh fruit before or during meals tends to decrease energy intake.

-Fruits supply vitamins and minerals that are relatively poorly supplied by meats, eggs and dairy products, particularly vitamin C, potassium and boron.
+Both fleshy and dry fruits supply vitamins and minerals that are relatively poorly supplied by meats, eggs and dairy products, particularly some of the B-complex vitamins, vitamin C, potassium (as citrate), manganese and boron.

-Fruits also have an alkaline residue (bicarbonate) which balances the acid residue of animal products.
-We have some evidence that eating a more alkaline diet protects against loss of muscle mass with aging.20
+Fleshy fruits also have an alkaline residue (bicarbonate) which balances the acid residue of grains and animal products.
+We have some evidence that eating a more fruit (and therefore potassium citrate) protects against loss of muscle mass with aging.20

-Phytochemicals in fruit can improve muscle function, block endotoxin absorption, reduce inflammation and enhance intestinal microbiome and metabolism.
+Phytochemicals provided by both fleshy and dried fruits can improve muscle function, block endotoxin absorption, reduce inflammation and enhance intestinal microbiome and metabolism.
 Here's a few examples of the research:

 Apple flavonoids may protect against muscle damage or strain from eccentric contractions.21